 Why is clean water so important?
 Why do some have it and some don’t?
 Why is having access to clean water NOT YET available to all?

-You know water.
-You use water.
-You interact with it constantly, so much so that it becomes invisible.
+We ask ourselves this question every day.
+We all know water, we all use it.
+We interact with it constantly, so much so that it becomes invisible.
 First thing in the morning you take a shower, turn on the faucet to brush your teeth and wash your hands after flushing the toilet.
 All with cleaner water than most of the world has to drink.
 Why?

-But what happens when it’s not?
-Your morning routine drastically changes.
+What would our mornings look like then?
+Your routine drastically changes.
 You get up early, gather your children and start your 3.7 mile trek to collect water.
 You then spend up to 6 hours carrying over 40 lbs. of water – and it’s not even clean.

 The theory that local people have somehow “gotten used to” their sewage-impacted water source and gained immunity to the bacteria, viruses, and parasites just isn’t true.
 We can’t ignore the reality that last year almost a million people, mostly small children, died from waterborne disease.